AlaskaAirlines/auro-pane/docs/partials/index.md

 ### Small - Use sm size

+<span style="background-color: #ffebee; color: #c62828; padding: 2px 4px; border-radius: 3px; font-size: 0.75em;">DEPRECATED</span> - This attribute is deprecated and will be removed in a future version.

 Use the `sm` attribute to render the small UI that is consistent with mobile and desktop.

 <div class="exampleWrapper">